 Because of the neighborhood's zoning restrictions limiting building heights to seven stories, this Upper Manhattan enclave has been able to maintain a rather calm landscape.

-Many residents describe the area as a friendly, community-oriented neighborhood where people watch out for each other.
+Many residents describe Inwood as a friendly, community-oriented neighborhood where people watch out for each other.

-It is more of suburban feel compared to the rest of Manhattan.
+It has more of suburban feel compared to the rest of Manhattan.

 Though once plagued by crime and violence, Inwood has seen a huge drop in crime since the 1990's.